meerkat-manor/marti/README.md

 * Hash of document - The hash of the document, which can be blank especially for large documents
 * Hash algorithm

-### Distribution optional
+### Resource optional

-The following are some of the optional items in the distribution section.
-See [Distribution](docs/distribution.md) for more details
+The following are some of the optional items in the resource section.
+See [Resource](docs/source/resources.md) for more details

 * Description